ConorM2710/kids-boxing-camp/README.md

 - The navigation bar is heavily influenced by a tutorial from the youtube channel "Code Instinct" here is a link to the tutorial [Tutorial video link](https://www.youtube.com/watch?v=Y6DwspK_wnM).
 - For the "get in touch" section I went back to the Coders Coffeehouse tutorials as the Coders Coffeehouse "contact" section was the perfect layout for my project".
 - The footer section resembles the "Love Running" projects footer as I liked the minimalistic design.
-- The form is a mix of rewatching the Coder Coffeehouse tutorial and a youtube tutorial, I used the tutorials to start off on the right foot and then proceeded to write my own code to finish it, here is a link the the youtube tutorial [form tutorial](https://www.youtube.com/watch?v=n6sv__UBwIA).
+- The form is a mix of rewatching the Coder Coffeehouse tutorial and a youtube tutorial, I used the tutorials to start off on the right foot and then proceeded to write my own code to finish it, here is a link to the youtube tutorial [form tutorial](https://www.youtube.com/watch?v=n6sv__UBwIA).

 ### Media
-- The footer icons are from [](https://fontawesome.com/)
+- The footer icons are from [fontawesome](https://fontawesome.com/)
-- The images used on my site are from [](https://www.pexels.com/)
+- The images used on my site are from [pexels](https://www.pexels.com/)